mozilla/open-innovation-curriculum/personal-leadership/content.md

 3. On the right hand side, please write down 3 things that you are unconsciously unskilled at with respect to mobilizing/leading others.
  		* Note: this is a trick - obviously they don't know what they are unconsciously 'not good at' :)  (they should get the trick immediately).
 4. Discussion question: "How should you know what is on the right side of the page?"  *Try to draw out and repeat key things like "feedback from others etc."*
-4. Now, on the right hand side, please write down 102 things you can do during this workshop to uncover that unconsciously unskilled space..
+4. Now, on the right hand side, please write down 3 things you can do during this workshop to uncover that unconsciously unskilled space..
 5. Finally, flip the page over and write 3 things you 'know you know' about being a leader.  (strengths you have today).

+> <i class="fa fa-magic"></i> Use time when people are writing, to walk the room, people might have questions they're not as brave to ask in front of the larger group.

 ## 4. Myers-Briggs Type Indicators
 ### 8 slides, followed by debrief